RIAPS/riaps.github.io/tutorials/groups.md

 Group members form agreement on a set of data values using a consensus vote.
 During consensus, N components work to agree on a value, where the participating components are members of a group instance.
 A valid leader must be present to start and complete the consensus process, otherwise an error message is returned.
-There are four stages to this complete consensus voting:
+There are four stages to consensus voting:

 1) Request a vote: Components propose a value to the leader.
 This value must be considered by all group members and they can agree or disagree.